- Theme 1: Enhancing Methods to Construct Social Accounting Matrices (SAMs)

 - Theme 5: Providing an Open Analytics Laboratory for Collaborative Regional Science

 Dr. Alward brings more than 36 years of leadership in economic and decision sciences, specializing in economic modeling, natural resource management, analytics research and development, and policy analysis applied in both public and private sector issues.
 Since founding the Alward Institute for Collaborative Science in 2014, Greg has served as Chairman of the Board of Directors and CEO.
 He leads innovative product research and application strategies for a broad range of best available science and data products for private, public and academic partners.
+Greg also is a Senior Research Scientist in the Policy Analysis Group, College or Natural Resources, University of Idaho.
 In addition, Greg is currently Adjunct Professor with the Department of Geography and Earth Sciences at the University of North Carolina, Charlotte (UNC Charlotte).
 He recently received the "Distinguished Fellow Award" from the Mid-Continent Regional Science Association.
 Dr. Alward works out of the Alward Institutes Offices in Pullman, Washington.

 - Founder, CEO and Chair, Board of Trustees, Alward Institute for Collaborative Science, Huntersville, NC; November 2014 to Present